timerke/Redmine_statistics/README.md

 # Redmine_statistics
-Scripts to get some statistics from Redmine profile
+Scripts to get some statistics from Redmine profile.